BelghmiAmine/rag-pipeline/README.md

 ## Files

-**`knowledge_base_embeddings.py`** — Builds the knowledge base.
-It downloads a dataset from HuggingFace, splits it into chunks using a token-aware text splitter, embeds each chunk using the EPFL embedding API, and saves the resulting FAISS index locally.

 **`RAG.py`** — Runs the RAG pipeline for a single query.
 It loads the saved FAISS index, retrieves the top-k most similar chunks, optionally reranks them, and sends the context + question to an LLM to generate an answer.

+**`gesda_knowledge_base_embeddings.py`** — Builds the GESDA knowledge base.
+It loads the .txt versions of the gesda radars pdfs, splits them into chunks using a token-aware text splitter, embeds each chunk using the EPFL embedding API, and saves the resulting FAISS index locally.

+**`knowledge_base_embeddings.py`** — Same as gesda_knowledge_base_embeddings.py but for datasets from huggingface.

+**`ragas_eval.ipynb`** — RAG performance evaluation using ragas.

 ## How it works

 The pipeline has two steps that must be run in order:

-1. **Build the index** — `knowledge_base_embeddings.py` downloads the dataset, chunks it, embeds each chunk via the EPFL API, and saves a FAISS index to disk.
+1. **Build the index** — `gesda_knowledge_base_embeddings.py` downloads the dataset, chunks it, embeds each chunk via the EPFL API, and saves a FAISS index to disk.
 This only needs to run once.

 2. **Query the index** — `RAG.py` loads the saved FAISS index and answers questions against it.